benjaminheath238/Minecraft-Data-Generator/README.md

 # Minecraft Data Generator

 Minecraft data generator (MCDG) is a tool that allows for the quick and simple generation of textures, blockstates, item models, block models and localisation files.
-MCDG provides this functionality in two programmes that have been combined into one.
-The first programme allows for the generation of textures (MCTG) the second is responsible for all the other stated features (MCFG).
+MCDG provides this functionality in two programs that have been combined into one.
+The first program allows for the generation of textures (MCTG) the second is responsible for all the other stated features (MCFG).

 ---